Nelson-Cheung/i686-compiler/linux/Documentation/virt/kvm/vcpu-requests.rst

   necessary to inform each VCPU to completely refresh the tables.
 This request is used for that.

-KVM_REQ_UNBLOCK
+KVM_REQ_PENDING_TIMER

-  This request informs the vCPU to exit kvm_vcpu_block.
-It is used for example from timer handlers that run on the host on behalf of a vCPU, or in order to update the interrupt routing and ensure that assigned devices will wake up the vCPU.
+  This request may be made from a timer handler run on the host on behalf of a VCPU.
+It informs the VCPU thread to inject a timer interrupt.

 KVM_REQ_UNHALT